apache/fluo/README.md

 Building Accumulo 1.6.0 with CAS
 --------------------------------

-Before you can build Accissmus, you will need to build Accumulo with CAS.
+Before you can build Accismus, you will need to build Accumulo with CAS.
 This can be accomplished with the following steps.

 ```